-- A change in accounting estimate that results from new information or new developments is not the correction of an error - The effects of a change in an input or a measurement technique used to develop an accounting estimate are changes in accounting estimates if they do not result from the correction of prior period errors.
+with the following clarifications: A change in accounting estimate that results from new information or new developments is not the correction of an

+- changes in accounting estimates if they do not result from the correction of prior period errors.

 The IASB added two examples (Examples 4-5) to the Guidance on implementing IAS 8, which accompanies the Standard.
 The IASB has deleted one example (Example 3) as it could cause confusion in light of the amendments.